Imageomics/TreeOfLife-toolbox/docs/GBIF_fast_download_README.md

-# Encyclopedia of Life (EoL) Download Guide
+# GBIF Fast Download Guide

-This guide provides instructions for downloading images from the Encyclopedia of Life (EoL) source as part of the TreeOfLife200M dataset.
+This guide provides instructions for the fast, distributed download of images from the Global Biodiversity Information Facility (GBIF) source as part of the TreeOfLife200M dataset.

 ## Overview

-The Encyclopedia of Life (EoL) component contains unique biodiversity images that complement the GBIF sources.
+The GBIF fast download method allows you to efficiently retrieve the majority of images from the GBIF source using distributed processing.
+This approach is optimized for speed and will retrieve most images in the dataset.

 ## Step-by-Step Instructions